Jaygles/flexgrid/README.md

 #Width

-This is a 12 grid system.
+This is a 12-column grid.
 To set the width of a flex-child element across all media sizes:

 `.flex-width-1` - occupies <sup>1</sup>/<sub>12</sub> of the flex-parent width ( __8.333%__ )